LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 When we did PCR, the index was part of the primers used, so that the reaction added this sequence to our amplicons when copying them.
 The primers used for this metabarcoding reaction were:

-Forward (R1): **​CCNGAYATRGCNTTYCCNCG**
+:Forward (R1): ``​CCNGAYATRGCNTTYCCNCG``

-Reverse (R2): **​TANACYTCNGGRTGNCCRAARAAYCA**
+:Reverse (R2): ``TANACYTCNGGRTGNCCRAARAAYCA``

 Note the presence of non ATCG bases - these are ambiguities added to the primers to allow them to be less specific and bind to a greater variety of taxa.

+.. topic:: Do this
-* Use the grep command above to search for the primer sequence in a file.
+	Use the grep command above to search for the primer sequence in a file.
 If you are unfamilliar with the grep command, see :ref:`here<grep_command>`.

-	* Note that ambiguities (any base apart from ATCG) should be replaced with a ​. (full stop) which is a special regex symbol meaning “any character”.
+Note that ambiguities (any base apart from ATCG) should be replaced with a ​``.`` (full stop) which is a special regex symbol meaning "any character".

-	* Try writing the command yourself before looking at the answer in the footnote below [#f1]_.
+	Try writing the command yourself before looking at the answer in the footnote below [#f1]_.

-	* Look at a few different libraries, both forward and reverse, both index and primer.
+	Look at a few different libraries, both forward and reverse, both index and primer.

 You’ll probably see that there are occasions where no index or primer is highlighted on a sequence.
 This means there was a sequencing error.
 Look closely and you’ll see that a base is missing or inserted, or just wrong.